snakescott/otpl-ami-ubuntu/README.md

 ## Requirements

 The CentOS builder requires `rpm` and the ec2 toolset.
+Most testing is done from within ec2 itself, so that is the supported environment to run this script in.

 ## Produces